 Protective order can be granted to protect the petitioner from domestic violence, dating violence, repeat violence or stalking.
-The petitioner sometimes complains that a temporary or final order for protection has been violated.
-In these cases, the petitioner will be asked to do the following:

 If a violation of the injunction is alleged in an affidavit filed with the clerk’s office, then a judge will first review the allegations prior to referring the case to the State Attorney pursuant to F.S.
 741.31.

 Attorney for Violations of an Injunction in Tampa, FL